 A safety check of an existing children’s worker requires the following 4 of the 7 components to be completed:

 5. information from any relevant professional organisation or registration body,

 Periodic rechecking of all children’s workers requires the following 4 of the 7 components to be completed:

 1. that the person hasn’t changed their name and if so reconfirmation of their identity,

 5 information from any relevant professional organisation or registration body,

 Persons responsible and teaching staff who are registered teachers will be police vetted by the Education Council as part of issuing and renewing the person’s practising certificate.

 If the Education Council has issued or renewed a practising certificate, they will have considered them to have a satisfactory vet.
-Services can choose to rely on this or carry out their own police vet.
+Centres/services can choose to rely on this or carry out their own police vet.